Marjolein-Kasman-de-Jong/balance-title/README.md

 Automatically splits a title into two visually balanced lines by inserting a `<br>` tag at the most even word boundary based on character count.

 ## Usage
-Add an element with the selector (class="balanced-title") to your HTML.
+* Add an element with the selector (class="balanced-title") to your HTML.
+* Set the minimum viewport width (in pixels) required to apply the balancing in line 16 (0 = apply always).

 Example:
 ```